nadayassin19/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -la: is the command that display current directory contents, including hidden files (starting with .).
-Use the long format. ls -la -n: is the command that display current directory contents. mkdir /paarentdirectory/directoryWantedToBeCreated : is the command that creates a directory.
+Use the long format. ls -la -n: is the command that display current directory contents. mkdir /paarentdirectory/directoryWantedToBeCreated : is the command that creates a directory. mv TheFileToBeMoved /TheDesiredDirectory : is the command that moves a file.